Welcome message from Edward W. Gregg

-I am delighted to welcome you to RCSI’s School of Population Health.
+I am delighted to be Professor and Head of RCSI’s School of Population Health.

 COVID-19 has raised both awareness and expectations for what population health sciences can do to affect major societal and health challenges, including chronic disease, health inequalities, access to healthcare, ageing and climate change.
 There is increasing need for a more responsive, innovative and tightly integrated science that deepens our understanding of the determinants and causes of health, as well as multifaceted solutions delivered by diverse stakeholders in order to tackle these complex challenges.
 This context and RCSI’s history in population health, medicine, and healthcare has situated the School of Population Health (SPH) as ideally placed to respond to these increasing and changing population health needs.